 Multi-AR Examples package provides an easy way to deal with the specifics of many AR platforms, and separate it from the development of AR scenes.
 Currently the Multi-AR Examples-package supports AR-Kit on iOS, AR-Core on Android, HoloLens & Windows Mixed Reality on UWP, and Meta-2 AR on Windows Standalone.
 Support for more AR platforms may be added later, as they become available.

 There are more than ten demo-scenes in the package.
-The anchoring demos show how to anchor and control virtual objects in the AR scenes, collider demo – how to utilize the AR surface collisions, portal demo – how to show virtual portals in the world, visualizer demos – how to save and restore the AR environment.
+The anchoring demos show how to anchor and control virtual objects in the AR scenes, collider demo – how to utilize the AR surface collisions, portal demos – how to show virtual portals in the world, networking client-server demo – how to utilize anchor sharing in a multi-user AR-anchored game.

 You can find short descriptions of all demo-scenes in the online documentation.
 The Multi-AR package works with all versions of Unity editor – Personal, Plus and Pro.